How to connect a projector to your Windows 10 PC [EASY STEPS]

 - Click Apply to save your settings

 2. How to connect a projector to a Windows 10 April/ October Update PC

-Connecting your PC to a projector is a lot simpler in the latest Windows 10 OS versions, such as the April Update or the October Update.
+Connecting your PC to a projector is a lot simpler in some Windows 10 OS versions, such as the April Update or the October Update.
 Microsoft added a dedicated Settings section to this task, allowing users to quickly connect a projector to their PCs.

 Here’s how to do that: